 Although there are many spacecraft, such as Cluster, MMS, and STEREO, that constantly observe the Sun and its effect on the Earth's environment, no single mission is able to view the full Sun-Earth connection – instead they study localised processes and individual weather events.
 SMILE fills this gap; it will study our magnetosphere on a global scale, building a more complete understanding of the Sun-Earth connection by measuring the solar wind and its dynamic interaction with the magnetosphere.

-IWF will participate in the Soft X-ray Imager (SXI) and in the Magnetometer (MAG).
+IWF participates in the Soft X-ray Imager (SXI) and is Co-Investigator for the magnetometer (MAG).

 Further information on SMILE is found at ESA.